uber-go/sally/README.md

     # Defaults to "master".
     branch: master

+    # Optional description of the package.
+    description: A fast, structured-logging library.

     # Alternative base URL instead of the value configured at the top-level.
     # This is useful if the same sally instance is
     # hosted behind multiple base URLs.